 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

-Best Italian restaurant in downtown St. Pete
+Best Italian restaurants in downtown St. Pete

 Gratzzi Italian Grille

-If you want good Italian food, this is the spot, which has indoor and outdoor white tablecloth seating available.
+If you want good Italian food, this is the spot.
+Gratzzi has indoor and outdoor white tablecloth seating available.
 They have your favorite classics alongside their own unique creations.
 If you order the cavatelli bada bing (which I highly recommend), you get dinner and a show as they prepare the dish tableside.

 Aside from having amazing food, when COVID hit Chef Tony closed his doors to the public, but offered free meals Monday through Friday to hospitality employees who were left jobless.
 He gave nearly 8,000 complimentary meals to those in need and even gave out gift cards for people to get groceries, so go show some love to Chef Tony and his staff!